Guest Post by Willis Eschenbach

 But the great red-tail just pointed its beak straight toward the ground, and it took two or three breath-giving, sky-grabbing sweeps of its wings to drive it straight downwards, then it folded its wings and rocketed towards the earth in silence, no scream, all business this time.
 The screaming squirrel and the hawk met in mid-air directly in front of me out over the ravine, barely above the ground as the hawk spread its wings and stuck his feet straight out in front of him.
 I heard his talons as they struck the squirrel in midscream, right in front of me, with an almost hollow, deadened thump.

 The squirrel died instantly, its lungs crushed, never to expand again.

 The resulting burst of silence crashed over the hillside around me with a palpable absence of sound, and every creature echoed and deepened the silence, the silence rolled out in circular ripple, the distant voices of the forest stilled as the wave of silence whispered past them ’til it seemed the earth was listening, the afternoon heavy, even the flies droned low, they all knew that silence.
 The hawk was still losing altitude, approaching the ground.
-The hawk was dead silent as every other creature was dead silent because it was the silence of the dead and every being knew it, I could hear the wild air whistling through the hawk’s wings as it struggled to pull out of the dive, I could hear my horse breathing, my horse watched the hawk, I watched, all the I’s in the forest watched.
+The hawk was dead silent as every other creature was dead silent because it was the silence of the dead and every being knew it.
+I could hear the wild air whistling through the hawk’s wings as it struggled to pull out of the dive.
+I could hear my horse breathing.
+My horse watched the hawk, I watched the hawk, all the eyes in the forest watched.

 I watched him go in awe.
 The ravine was still quiet.
 I heard the cows up above us.
 The hawk dwindled against the hills, blueing into the distance.
 I looked after him, long and hard, my thoughts strangely unmoored …“C’mon, boy”, I finally said out loud to my horse, “let’s go find those cows”, and my voice was a geological anachronism after the silence of the bird language.